Turn to the liposomal amphotericin B agent that can be kinder to the kidneys†1

 - Treatment discontinuations due to an adverse event were higher among patients in the Abelcet group than in the AmBisome groups

 Based on results from a randomized, double-blind, multicenter study of 244 febrile neutropenic patients who previously received broad-spectrum antibacterial therapy, receiving either AmBisome 3 mg/kg/day (n=85) or 5 mg/kg/day (n=81), or Abelcet 5 mg/kg/day (n=78).
 The primary endpoint was safety and the study was not designed to draw statistically meaningful conclusions related to efficacy.
-Abelcet is not labeled for this indication.
+Abelcet is not indicated for empiric treatment of febrile neutropenic patients.

 Important Safety Information and Indications